maverickfromoldschool/Face-Recognition/README.md

 To install dlib you can follow the https://www.learnopencv.com/install-opencv-3-and-dlib-on-windows-python-only/ setting up with dlib is the most tough part part of project especially in windows, after managing the dlib setup rest is a piece of cake.

-What is the structure of project structure of project can be anything but what i will recommend you is
+What is the structure of project, structure of project can be anything but what i will recommend you is